Humane-Documentation/Spree/business_logic/shipping.md

 | Light              | Per Item ($5)  | Flat Rate ($10)     | Per Item ($8)  |
 | Regular            | Per Item ($5)  | Per Item ($2)       | Per Item ($8)  |
 | Heavy              | Per Item ($50) | Flexi Rate($20,$15) | Per Item ($20) |

-> There are a few extensions which provide additional shipping methods, including support for fees imposed by common carriers, bulk orders, etc.

 ## UI
 * Dispatch confirmation causes a shipping date to be set as the time of confirmation and Shipment